 Literature (20 hours)

 Learning by doing

-The Elon education is built on the concept of engaged learning; the university has a national reputation as an institution that prepares students for life beyond college by encouraging them to learn by doing.
-For English majors, that means many opportunities to “do” English: to write and publish; teach; conduct historical, cultural or other research and present findings at local, regional and national conferences; work alongside professors on research projects; and complete internships both at Elon and with organizations and institutions off campus.
-Recently the work of three students was published in Albion Review, a national literary journal for undergraduates.
+An Elon education is built on the concept of engaged learning; the university has a national reputation as an institution that prepares students for life beyond college by encouraging them to learn by doing.
+For English majors, that means many opportunities to “do” English: write and publish; teach; conduct research and present findings at local, regional and national conferences; work alongside professors on research projects; and complete internships both at Elon and with organizations and institutions off campus.

 Students also write, edit and publish Elon’s literary magazine, Colonnades, gaining useful experience in all the aspects of the process of getting words into print.
 The Center for Undergraduate Publishing and Information Design (CUPID II) in Alamance Building provides a unique laboratory where students can experience the scientific and technical writing process.
+Students preparing for a career in education teach in local high schools.
 Finally, English majors can enhance their own writing ability while helping their fellow students through tutoring at Elon’s highly regarded Writing Center.